Medieval Times Dinner and Tournament Scottsdale Tickets

 Description

-Medieval Times is more than the nation's #1 and longest-running dinner attraction - it's a living link to the past where the glory, chivalry, and valor of old burst to life in authentic pageantry and thrilling tournament action.
+Medieval Times Dinner and Tournament Scottsdale is more than the nation's #1 and longest-running dinner attraction, it's a living link to the past where the glory, chivalry, and valor of old burst to life in authentic pageantry and thrilling tournament action.

 While guests enjoy a hearty four-course medieval-style banquet (without silverware), six brave knights compete in games of skill astride magnificent Andalusian stallions.
 Lances splinter against shields of steel, broad swords spark, and a champion emerges, to the cheers of the enthusiastic crowd.
 The spectacle unfolds nightly inside a fully enclosed European-style castle.